One day he asked me, “What are the five books that all American students read?”

 That conversation came back to me as I’ve been reading about the celebration of the 50th anniversary of the publication of ‘To Kill a Mockingbird’ — printed 50 years ago today.

 If I were going to recommend what books could be included in the five that every U.S. student would read in high school, ‘To Kill a Mockingbird’ would be on my list.
 The novel was one of my favorites to teach when I was teaching American lit as a high school English teacher.

 The story provided a number of storylines that opened up discussion about prejudice — racial issues, views about those with mental health issues, socio-economic differences in a community, and how much children should be listened to.

 Both adults and young people were strong characters.
 Too often stories that include both adults and youth depict one or the other as clueless or careless.

 There were no easy answers to complex questions about right and wrong, truth and justice, and family relationships.

-The novel was a great source of discussion about themes, character development, plot development — and the many issues that touched on the lives of the students but would have been too personal or complicated to take on head on.
+The novel was a great source of discussion about themes, character development, plot development — and the many issues that touched on the lives of the students but would have been too personal or complicated to take on outside the context of this novel.